silkrow/DesktopBackgroundGenerator/texts/voc.md

 	weaving yarn or thread.

 * ruse

 	An action intended to deceive
 	someone; a trick.

 * nauseous

 	Affected with nausea; inclined to
 	vomit.

 * vault

 	A roof in the form of an arch or a series of arches, typical of
 	churches and other large, formal
 	buildings.
+---
+### 2022 Dec.
+10
+* cruncher

+	A computer, system, or person able
+	to perform operations of great
+	complexity or to process large
+	amounts of information.

+* elude

+	Evade or escape from (a danger,
+	enemy, or pursuer), typically in a
+	skillful or cunning way.

+* entrepreneur

+	A person who organizes and operates
+	a business or businesses, taking on
+	greater than normal financial risks
+	in order to do so.

+* webinar

+	A seminar conducted over the
+	internet.

+* disperse

+	Distribute or spread over a wide
+	area.